Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights

-The Dallas Cowboys (3-1) are favored by a touchdown as they aim to keep their three-game winning streak going in a matchup with the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
-The point total is 52.
+Oddsmakers give the Dallas Cowboys (3-1) a solid chance to keep their three-game winning streak going, as they are favored by a touchdown in a matchup against the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
+The total for this game has been set at 52 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.